 Functional and presentation currency

 The Company's consolidated financial statements are presented in Canadian dollars.
 The functional currency of QHR Technologies Inc. is Canadian dollars.
-Chartcare, Medeo Health and SoftCare's functional currency is US dollars.
+The functional currencies of Chartcare and Medeo Health are US dollars.

 Foreign currency transactions and balances